mtaram/docs/developers/smart-contracts/lock-api/hooks.md

 * `onKeyPurchaseHook`: called when a key purchase is triggered
 * `onKeyCancelHook`: called when a key is canceled.

-Here are 2 examples of usage for the hook: the abolity to require the purchasers of membership to provide a secret code to successfuly purchase memberships.
+Here are 2 examples of usage for the hook: the ability to require the purchasers of membership to provide a secret code to successfuly purchase memberships.

 ## Code Required Hook